KrishnaRJ422/Churn-Prediction-Modeling/README.md

 Loss function: Binary cross entropy

 A base line model is considered which has around 71% f1-score over which different techniques like feature-scaling, re-sampling, hyper-parameter tuning were using to improve the metric of interest.
+Final model is save as .h5 and loaded for reproduceability of results.

 Conclusion: After applying multiple techniques, the final f1-score is arrived at 89% from baseline value of 71%.